trampgeek/moodle-qtype_coderunner/README.md

 ### Installing the Liu sandbox

+This step can be skipped if you're not planning on running C, or if you're happy to use the default Runguard Sandbox for C programs.

 The recommended main sandbox for running C is the Liu sandbox.
 It can be obtained from [here](http://sourceforge.net/projects/libsandbox/).
 Both the binary and the Python2 interface need to be installed.
 Note that CodeRunner does *not*